Video is password protected, as a reminder to please NOT share on social media. Password is “Abundant Life.”

-Abundant life for those affected by prostitution in Bolivia.
+Abundant life for those affected by sexual exploitation in Bolivia

 We seek solidarity and understanding.
 We value presence and relationships.
 For that reason, we visit weekly the largest red-light district in El Alto – and have done so since 2001.
 There we offer a ministry of encouragement and prayer, along with an invitation to our drop-in center.

 In our center, we offer fellowship, discipleship, skill-building workshops, therapy and support in times of crisis.
 It is a place of healing – a refuge – where women are empowered to seek the Lord’s best for their lives.
 WMF Bolivia provides direct support for approximately 150 women annually.

 SutiSana provides relief from prostitution for women in Bolivia through full-time employment, health benefits and holistic support.
 Founded in 2010, the social enterprise works in coordination with the Women’s Program for prostituted women to find stability and reach their full potential.
 Funds generated from this effort are used to help more women find freedom.
 Shop products and support the artisans at sutisana.com.

 We seek to empower children and adolescents to break cycles of violence in their own lives.
 We offer a holistic program, three days a week, for children affected by prostitution, ages 2-15.
 Children receive a hot, nutritious lunch, academic or early learning support, dynamic Bible teaching and specific workshops to empower them in leadership.
 Children and adolescents also may receive therapy and support in family crisis situations.